mattybrad/drumkid2/manual.md

 The module can either use its own internal clock or it can be synchronised to an external clock signal.
 Here's an overview of each mode:

 ### Internal clock
 In this mode, you just press "play" to start the beat, which will then play at the current specified tempo until you stop the beat by pressing "play" again.
 You can set the tempo manually with the "tempo" button or by pressing the "tap" button repeatedly.
+Since the module can work with very small subdivisions (128th-notes), the ideal situation is to use the internal clock, which will be more precise, although this will depend on your preferred workflow.

 ### External clock
-In this mode,
+In this mode, the next step of the beat will play every time a pulse is received.
+If you use an input value of 1 PPQN (pulses per quarter note, set in the settings menu), then every pulse received will play the next quarter note in the rhythm.
+If the rhythm contains hits that need to be triggered in between these pulses (e.g. 8th-notes), the module will attempt to calculate when to do this automatically.
+In external clock mode, you can reset the rhythm to the beginning of the bar by pressing "play".

 ## Error codes
 The error codes below correspond to those that will be shown on the display if something goes wrong, and are included to help identify any potential problems: